Doctoral Degree

 • Committees

-• ♦ Admissions Committee
+• ♦ Graduate Studies Committee

-♦ Major Professor Selection
+♦ Major Professor

-The student must select a major professor from the members of the ECE Graduate Program (ECEGP) by the end of the first quarter of enrollment.
-In the case of a change in major professor, signatures of the previous and new major professor are required acknowledging the change.
-ECE’s Vice Chair for Graduate Studies, also referred to as the Graduate Program Chair, will serve as the interim advisor to the new students during the process of selecting a major professor.
+The student must select a Major Professor from the members of the ECE Graduate Program (ECEGP) by the end of the first quarter of enrollment.
+In the case of a change in Major Professor, signatures of the previous and new Major Professor are required acknowledging the change.
+ECE PhD Advisor will serve as the interim advisor to the new students during the process of selecting a Major Professor.

 ♦ Preliminary Examination Committee